joshuar/go-hass-anything/README.md

 You can put your code in `apps/`.
 You can create multiple directories for each app you develop.

-> [!NOTE]
-> The filename is important.
-The generator to automatically add your app
+> [!NOTE] The filename is important.
+The generator expects a file named
-> to the agent needs a `.go` file named the same as the app directory to detect
+> `main.go` in app directories for those directories to be considered as an app.
-> your app.
-Make sure you at least have this file if you split your app code
+> Make sure you at least have this file if you split your app code into multiple
-> into multiple files.
+> files.

 ### App Requirements